aliyun/terraform-provider-alicloud/website/docs/d/ecs_network_interfaces.html.markdown

     * `owner_id` - The ID of the account to which the ENIC belongs.
     * `primary_ip_address` - The primary private IP address of the ENI.
     * `private_ip` - The primary private IP address of the ENI.
-    * `private_ip_address` - A list of secondary private IP address that is assigned to the ENI.
+    * `private_ip_addresses` - A list of secondary private IP address that is assigned to the ENI.
     * `private_ips` - A list of secondary private IP address that is assigned to the ENI.
     * `queue_number` - Number of network card queues.
     * `resource_group_id` - The resource group id.